jachinte/coffee-playground/README.md

 ### Compiling from sources

-To build the production files, run:
+First, install the dependencies.
+Then, generate the production files:

 ```bash
 yarn build # or npm run build